MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10/iisadministration-powershell-cmdlets.md

 By enclosing your operations between these commands, you can make sure that your changes are committed at the same time.

 These are only a handful of examples of what you can do with the new provider.
-Visit [TechNet](https://technet.microsoft.com/en-us/library/mt270166.aspx "IISAdministration") for the complete documentation and more examples.
+Visit [Online document](https://docs.microsoft.com/en-us/powershell/module/iisadministration/?view=win10-ps "IISAdministration") for the complete documentation and more examples.